AndiOliverIon/borg/README.md

 - [x] Choice to remove automatically older versions of BORG;
 - [x] Borg doctor (will check for mandatory and optional third-party tools required for operation)
 - [x] Restore from bacpac
+- [x] Kill process by port or name, optionally prompting for confirmation
 - [ ] Add `install.ps1` to configure execution policy and profile on first run
 ---